hexxone/audiorbits/README.md

 The Wallpaper is made for and maintained on the **Steam Workshop**.
 It is however basically a website and can easily run in *most* browsers.

-*Note*: Chromium-based browsers are preferred.
-Firefox seems to have performance problems at the moment?
+*Note*: Chrome-based browsers are preferred.
+Firefox may have some smaller problems.

 **Please address any [Issues](https://steamcommunity.com/workshop/filedetails/discussion/1396475780/1744478429683052516/) or [Ideas](https://steamcommunity.com/workshop/filedetails/discussion/1396475780/1744478429683052516/) on Steam.**